Karthikeyan1508/MARVEL--Batch-4/Level-1.md

 # Task 7 - Introduction to Cloud Computing

+The objective of this task is to establish a local file sharing solution between two Windows machines, one running Windows 11 (PC 1) and the other running Windows 7 (PC 2).
+By the end of this process, users should be able to share files seamlessly between the two devices.

 > 1. Go to *Network and Sharing Center* > *Advanced Sharing Settings* ---> "Confirm that network discovery and file sharing are enabled on both PCs."

 ![file_2024-03-25_06 11 39](https://github.com/Karthikeyan1508/MARVEL--Batch-4/assets/121244307/1656d968-6a00-4035-bcbc-2eafa6a442e4)